atomic-nfts/site/docs/How-to-deploy-an-Atomic-NFT/How-to-deploy-an-Atomic-NFT.md

 {: .fs-6 .fw-400 }

 An Atomic NFT is not unlike an NFT on Ethereum or similar networks.
 The only difference is that Atomic NFTs are stored on a storage network.
 This makes it possible to store the content along with the contract, which creates a single universal piece of media.
+{: .fs-3 .fw-400 }

 Over time, subsequent transactions can write to this data "object" and update it, creating truly common data sets.
+{: .fs-3 .fw-400 }

+If you're already familiar with Arweave and Smartweave, or just wnat to get into the meat of it, you can skip to 'Deploy an Atomic NFT'.
 {: .fs-3 .fw-400 }